w3f/research/docs/Polkadot/economics/academic-research/validator-selection.md

 **Code of conduct for recommendations.** As previously mentioned, the goal is not to provide exogenous recommendations to users, but rather to offer strategies that respect their insight and generate suggestions aligned with their stated preferences.
 While valuing individual preferences, recommendations may nudge decisions toward outcomes beneficial for the network, such as promoting decentralization.
 These recommendations should remain as objective as possible and must not discriminate against any specific validator.

 **Organization.** This entry is divided into several sections.
 "Underlying data" presents potentially useful data and explains how to derive additional metrics.
-"Filtering phase" demonstrates how a simple concept from economics can significantly reduce the number of potentially interesting validators, providing users with a more manageable set of choices.
+The "Filtering phase" section demonstrates how a simple concept from economics can significantly reduce the number of potentially interesting validators, providing users with a more manageable set of choices.
 The third section explores ideas to further curate the validator set in support of the network's goals.
-Lastly, the "UTAStar" section outlines a sophisticated approach for estimating each user's individual marginal preference functions, enabling more precise recommendations.
+Lastly, the "UTAStar" section outlines a sophisticated approach for estimating each user's individual marginal preference functions, which enables more precise recommendations.

 ## 1. Underlying data